Merkel urges halt to Turkey's military incursion in Syria | DW | 13.10.2019

-German Chancellor Angela Merkel has called for an immediate halt to the fighting in Syria.
-Clashes between Turkey and Kurdish fighters allowed some 950 terrorist sympathizers to flee a guarded camp.
+German Chancellor Angela Merkel has called for an immediate cessation of fighting in Syria.
+Clashes between Turkish and Kurdish fighters allowed some 785 individuals affiliated with IS to flee a guarded camp.

-German Chancellor Angela Merkel on Sunday urged Ankara to cease its actions against the Kurds.
+German Chancellor Angela Merkel on Sunday urged Ankara to end its actions against the Kurds.

 In a phone conversation with Turkish President Recep Tayyip Erdogan, Merkel called for "an immediate end to the military operation," a spokeswoman for the chancellor said.